focusapps/keyrix-example-react-licensing-portal/README.md

 # Example Licensing Portal

-This is an example of how to set up a simple customer-facing license activation portal using Keyrix's API and React.
+This is an example of how to set up a simple customer-facing license activation portal using LicenseGen's API and React.

 ![screenshot](/images/License-portal.png)